craigerskine/pxl.media/content/games/the-legend-of-heroes-a-tear-of-vermillion.md

 ---
-title: The Legend of Heroes: A Tear of Vermillion
+title: 'The Legend of Heroes: A Tear of Vermillion'
 platform: playstation-portable
 genre:
   - rpg